-Antarctic Dogs - Huskies - Page 2 page 1
+Antarctic Dogs - Huskies - Pictures page 2

 Huskies pulling sledges were the first effective form of transport in Antarctica, they allowed for the early exploration of the continent when men and dogs were mutually dependent on each other for their very survival.